The-NinToaster/star-rod/vscode/star-rod-script/README.md

 ## Features

 Star Rod Script syntax highlighting.
 This repo contributes a definition of a new language enriching the knowledge VS Code has about Star Rod.
+Port of the [Sublime version](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#converting-an-existing-textmate-grammar) using this [doc](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#converting-an-existing-textmate-grammar).

 ## Requirements